-12 Child Development units from Certificate I, plus 3 units English PLUS
+12 Child Development units from Certificate I, plus 3 units English

-REQUIRED COURSES UNITS
+PLUS REQUIRED

+Child Development 23

+Child Development 224

-Child Development 3 or 4 3
+Child Development 103

 (whichever course not taken in Certificate 1)

-Child Development 10

-Child Development 22 4

-Child Development 23 4
+Child Development 3 or 4

-29

-Note: To complete requirements for a California Child Development Permit at Teacher level, add 16 general education units including Humanities, Social Science, Math/Science and English, Consult with a Counselor regarding general education requirements.
+Note: To complete requirements for a California Child Development Permit at Teacher level, add 16 general education units including Humanities.
+Social Science.
+Math/Science and English.
+Consult with a Counselor regarding general education requirements.

-CHILD DEVELOPMEN-MASTER TEACHER Certificate 3
+CHILD DEVELOPMENT-MASTER TEACHER Certificate 3

 This certificate enables the recipient to not only teach, but also to supervise other child development teachers and staff.
 Some responsibilities of the Master Teacher might include: developing and implementing age-appropriate curriculum within a safe, healthy and stimulating environment, supervision of classroom staff, creating positive communication links with parents, school and community.
 Additionally, the Master Teacher Certificate is designed to meet the requirements for the major and for the Associate in Arts degree in Child Development, Plan B. Students interested in transferring to a four year institution should follow Plan A transfer requirements.
 With work experience and 16 general education units, students may also qualify for the California Child Development Permit: Master Teacher level.
+This level permit is the gateway to the CA Early Childhood Mentor Program.